The many graded cellular bases of Hecke algebras: The restriction of a cell module for the quiver Hecke algebra

 \section{The restriction of a cell module for the quiver Hecke algebra}

-For every weighting $\theta\in\ZZ^\ell$, we prove that the (graded) restriction of cell-module (down the tower of Hecke algebras) has a cell-filtration.
-This is to be expected, given the 2-categorical origins of our $\ZZ$-bases \cite{MR3732238} (where $\theta$-diagrams arise in categorifying quantum knot variants).
+For every charge $\theta\in\weight$, we prove that the (graded) restriction of cell-module (down the tower of Hecke algebras) has a cell-filtration.
+We thus complete our program of generalising all the results from \cite{bkw11} to arbitrary charges.
+This result is to be expected, given the 2-categorical origins of our $\ZZ$-bases \cite{MR3732238} (where $\theta$-diagrams arise in categorifying quantum knot variants).
 This result provides the key ingredient to the construction of resolutions of unitary modules for Cherednik algebras and algebraic varieties in \cite{BNS}.